kdmoreira/kdmoreira/README.md

 My name is Karina, I'm a Jr. Software Developer and a second-year computer engineering student.

 - 🔭 I’m currently working on projects as a back-end developer, using .NET (C#) to develop web APIs for microservices.
 Once in a while I enjoy making web scrapers in Python using BeautifulSoup.
-- 🌱 I’m currently learning more about distributed systems and its challenges, message brokers and Docker.
+- 🌱 I’m currently learning more about distributed systems and their challenges, message brokers and Docker.
 I've been improving my data structures and algorithms, too.
 - 📫 How to reach me: karina.dlmr@gmail.com or [Linkedin](https://www.linkedin.com/in/karina-dalarmelina-moreira-390230117/).
 - ⚡ Fun fact: I love history and making digital art.